Do EV chargers need an earth rod? - We Power Your Car

 Earth rods are also potentially dangerous to install.
 Home electric car chargers are usually installed near the incoming electrical supply cable, gas meter, water mains, and sewerage pipes.
 As such, when installing a rod into the ground, there is a potential risk of hitting one of these, which can cause issues and damage.

-What are the alternatives to earth rods?
+What are the alternatives to earth rods for EV chargers?

 Many modern EV charging units have been designed to adhere to the 18th Edition wiring regulations and can be installed without requiring an earth rod.
 These chargers have built-in Open PEN fault protection, which removes the need for an earth rod.